 Something I have been struggling to understand is why some developers dislike courses that attempt to teach the software process.
 Apparently these are considered a “waste of time”.
 I would like to take a moment to give you reasons as to why this is important learning material.

 Languages are the tools for building great things.

 Courses with a focus on teaching these tools are very important but, for the longest time at university I was wondering how people effectively work together to actually get stuff done.

 I have been learning a lot about how to collaborate effectively through several courses at University.
 The biggest improvement to my learning was picking up git and getting started with Github.
 Git is the defacto “let’s work together” piece of software that everyone knows and loves, but there are more people need to start using early on.

-There are a few courses at university that attempt to teach Agile and the concepts of Scrum to students.
+There are a few courses at university that attempt to teach Agile and the concepts of Scrum.
 After doing courses like CSSE3002, the software process, and DECO3800/3801, final year design and build, I can safely say I am familiar with Agile.
-They even put marks towards using your Trello board consistently to operate in this manner which really pushes students to come out with these skills.
+They even put marks towards using your Trello board consistently to operate in this manner.

 An interesting thing that I learned this semester was how effective it is to work in short sprints to complete tasks.
 Setting short periods of time to achieve goals results in goals that are much more reasonable and more likely to be completed.
 It also gives you a chance to finish a piece of content and get feedback from your client right away.

 This links back to another post I made about the importance of feedback.
 By developing software in this manner you can get this valuable feedback consistently and most effectively communicate your progress to your client.